Fisker Ocean: How Owners Kept a Bankrupt EV Alive

 Adult learning is slow.
 Real future skills are not taught.
 One reason: recognized experts are often terrible teachers.
 Expertise does not always guarantee didactic competence.
 Specialist knowledge is often valued more highly than the actual art of imparting knowledge.
 Learning platforms that make knowledge available quickly, conveniently and cheaply also fall into this trap.
 Udemy, Coursera or LinkedIn Learning market content, the reputation of lecturers and participant ratings, rather than learning success.
 This is obviously a problem: studies show completion rates of between 4% and 30%.
 Up to 70% of platform subscribers never take part in their course.

 Most of the large companies I have spoken to use these platforms.
-They pay for the subscriptions, but the learning outcomes don’t materialize.
+They pay for the subscriptions, but the learning success does not materialize.

 How can we bring the art of knowledge transfer to digital learning?
-I spoke to learning designer Frank Pomereinke, managing partner of the hydra agency, about this.
+I spoke to learning designer Frank Pomereinke, Managing Partner of hydra Agentur, about this.

 Frank Pomereinke, Managing Director and CEO of hydra newmedia GmbH